mlusas/laravel-loom-updates/README.md

 - "week"
 - "month"

+Note: This command will always scan your files in real-time.
+If `use_database` is set to `true`, it will also check the database for any stored URLs.

+The output will include the URL, file path, line number, author, date, and tag for each Loom URL found.

 ### Viewing Loom Videos

 To view the Loom videos in a web interface, add the following route to your `routes/web.php` file: